-A regeneration program will create a bank of trees that are native to the Plan Area and will be used to fulfill replacement requirements intended to enhance Oak Woodlands, as noted above in Section E.6.
-This program will offer additional means for fulfilling replacement tree requirements for individual development sites, where on-site urban replacement trees may not be feasible.
-The HOA will establish and maintain an inventory of replacement trees, subject to the review of the Director, and will manage an acorn planting program, which will also serve educational purposes for children's school programs.
+This A regeneration program will create a bank of trees that are native to the Plan Area and will be used to fulfill a portion of the replacement trees for the enhancement of the oak woodland tree canopy fulfill replacement requirements intended to enhance Oak Woodlands, as noted above in Section E.6 enhancement.
+This program will offer additional means for fulfilling help offset in lieu fees and supplement replacement tree requirements for individual development sites, where on-site urban replacement trees may not be feasible possible due to the proposed development or costs associated with replacement.
+The HOA will establish and maintain an inventory of replacement trees, subject to the review of the Director and Urban Forester, and will manage an acorn planting program, which will simultaneously be utilized for also serve educational purposes for children's school programs.
 On-site open space and recreation areas shall be utilized for these planting areas, as referenced in E.6.ii.